AbdouMurad/Vector2D/docs/dev-journal.md

 To Do:
 - Research the next step -> am I ready to apply forces?
 - Look over collision algorithm from archived project -> how would shapes of different types interact? ex.
 Circle colliding with a rectangle.

+Started the physcis manager script which includes the world class which will hold all objects and forces.

+Researched how to implement time -> using chrono library Implemented Vector library instead of custom list class -> much more optimized